 Your nasal bridge is the bony area at the top of your nose.
-If you have a low nasal bridge, that area is flat and does not protrude as would be considered normal.
+If you have a low nasal bridge, that area is flat and doesn’t protrude.
 The degree of flatness can vary depending on the person.
-A low nasal bridge is sometimes caused by infectious disease or genetic disorders.
-The underlying cause is usually determined and treated shortly after birth.
-An infant’s features are naturally underdeveloped at birth.
-Over time, his or her nasal bridge may acquire a more normal appearance.
+A low nasal bridge is completely normal for many people of Asian and African descent.

+A baby’s features are naturally underdeveloped at birth.
+Over time, their nasal bridge may acquire a more normal appearance.

-If your child has a low nasal bridge but no other symptoms or signs of health problems or genetic abnormalities, there is generally no cause for concern.
-If you are unsure whether the shape of your child’s nose is normal, make an appointment with your pediatrician.
+If your child has a low nasal bridge but no other symptoms or signs of health problems or genetic abnormalities, there’s generally no cause for concern.
+If you’re unsure whether the shape of your child’s nose is normal, make an appointment with their pediatrician.

 Down syndrome is caused by trisomy 21.
-This means every cell in the body has three copies of chromosome 21 instead of the usual two.
-People with Down syndrome have mild to moderate intellectual disabilities, developmental delays, and unusual facial and body features.
+This means every cell in the body has three copies of chromosome 21 instead of the usual two copies.
+Down syndrome causes mild to moderate intellectual disabilities, developmental delays, and unusual facial and body features.

 Birth defects caused by fetal alcohol syndrome (FAS) may also cause a low nasal bridge.

 A low nasal bridge is seen in some children who have FAS.

 An infectious disease is caused by an acquired infection.
 Congenital syphilis can cause a low nasal bridge.
 Syphilis is a sexually transmitted infection (STI).

 Congenital syphilis is a severe and potentially life-threatening infection in infants.
 Infants with congenital syphilis are treated with antibiotics to kill the infection.
 However, the treatment has a low success rate.

-A low nasal bridge generally does not cause any health problems, so plastic surgery is usually not necessary.
-If you are unhappy with the appearance of your nose, talk to a plastic surgeon about how plastic surgery can reshape your nasal bridge.
+A low nasal bridge generally doesn’t cause any health problems.
+Plastic surgery usually isn’t necessary.
+If you’re unhappy with the appearance of your nose, talk to a plastic surgeon about how plastic surgery can reshape your nasal bridge.